 Step 4 Set Automatic Backup

-Press on the "Automatic Backup" option, you can start to backup daily, weekly, monthly or non-stop.
+You can see 3 options at the bottom of the backup folder.
+Press on the "Schedule" option, you can start to backup daily, weekly, monthly or non-stop.

 If backing up a hard drive with Command Prompt, you have to do it all by yourself every time although it is a safer way compared to Cloud backup.
 However, we recommend another secure and convenient way - backup files with data backup software.
 We are sure that UBackit data backup software will come in handy to you on numerous occasions.
 It will let you backup your files and save your important data in an unforeseen situation.